mendix/docs/releasenotes/platform-portal/index.md

 ### Improvements

 * Transporting a new deployment package dead-ended in a "Deploy successful" screen.
-Now we redirect you to the environment details screen, which is much more useful.
+Users are redirected to the environment details screen, which is much more useful.

 ### Fixes

-* Restoring very large backups in Mendix Cloud v4 failed.
-But now, not anymore, unless the backup fills up the disk of the database.
+* We fixed the failing of large backups in Mendix Cloud v4.
+Backups will now only fail when the disk of the database is filled up.
-* Alert Details had the wrong menu item highlighted.
+* Alert Details now highlights the right menu item.
 * Fixed a race condition where two apps created at the same time could get the same domain name.
 * Added a warning message before restore backup, to prevent users clearing their environment.
 Clearing the environment before restoring resulted in a much slower non-incremental restore operation.
 * Disabled automatic copying of "Data Snapshots" to empty environments in Mendix Cloud v4 Pro/Enterprise environments.
 This features is only used in Free Apps.
-An issue was that weak admin passwords in the database snapshot would prevent the app from starting.
+Weak admin passwords in the database snapshot would prevent the app from starting.

 ## April 5th, 2017